Arc opens its remote career platform to all software developers – TechCrunch

 Even though it is now optional, Arc still recommends its verification process.
 It typically takes about a week, and includes a coding challenge and behavioral and technical interviews with an Arc team member.
 Even if someone doesn’t pass, they get feedback about where they can improve and can reapply in six months.
 Verification and job searches are free, and Arc monetizes by charging employers for hires through its platform.

 In addition to its community, Arc recently launched a program called Elevate.
-Inspired by Liu’s experiences in Y Combinator and TechStars, Elevate is meant to be a “short-term talent accelerator” for developers who want to transition into remote work.
+Inspired by Liu’s experiences in Y Combinator and Techstars, Elevate is meant to be a “short-term talent accelerator” for developers who want to transition into remote work.
 Its first program included 13 developers from Latin America and future cohorts will range in size from 10 to 20 people.
 The program includes career preparation workshops, interview practice and live mentorship sessions with developers who work at GitLab, Zapier and Dialpad.

 Arc is currently running a crowdfunding campaign, started after the SEC implemented its new equity crowdfunding regulations, and has raised about $950,000 so far.